Health, Social Care and Childcare

-A minimum of 5 GCSE’s at Grade A* – C including English and Maths, along with a satisfactory DBS Clearance check.
+A minimum of 5 GCSE’s at Grade A*-C including English and Maths Grade 4, along with a satisfactory DBS Clearance check.

-If you intend to progress to university to study Primary Teaching you’ll need to have GCSEs in English, Maths and Science at Grade B. Please note the new grading system for GCSE maths and English from 2017 will be numbered 1 to 9, 9 being the highest.
-Grade C or above will equate to Grade 4/5 or above.
+If you intend to progress to university to study Primary Teaching you’ll need to have GCSEs in English, Maths and Science at Grade 4.

 What are the key things you'll learn?

 The course covers the underlying principles involved in the care, learning and development of children from birth to primary school years including:

 Health and well-being